polar-app/polar-app/content/docs/folders.md

 ## Tagging a document

 You can create a new tag when tagging a document.
 In the document repository, select the tag button, then enter your new tag in the text area, a new tag will automatically be created and will show up on the sidebar.
+You can also press t to tag a document

 <img class="img-shadow" src="https://i.imgur.com/DeHNaU6.png">